webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 ==== Temporary environment ====

 * It should be possible to have more than one deployed “temporary” environment at a time (e.g. one for staging, one for test);
-* Number is aproximate as it might change depending of the feature to be deployed and tested (e.g. We want to test fault tolerancy on the DB, we might only need one web application instance, and 5 database servers)
+* Number is approximate as it might change depending of the feature to be deployed and tested (e.g. We want to test fault tolerance on the DB, we might only need one web application instance, and 5 database servers)
 * ~9 Public IP Address;
 * ~9 VMs;